Smrikva Bowl Tournament

 In the book I describe how the respect of some basic rules could contribute to avoid wars in the future.
 I decided to put the book on-line to make it available to all the people that are interested in the subject and is a special gift to the Smrikva Bowl players.
 The book is in line with the Smrikva Bowl idea of sharing cosmopolitan values and is dedicated to Smrikve, the place where Smrikva Bowl is held.

 I use to say that culture, children, sports and music are already part of the Cosmopolitan World.
-I also tried to write the book to be comprehensive also to the people that have not completed higher education.
+I also tried to write the book to be comprehensive to the people that have not completed higher education.

 The book is not written for the children but children many times understand much better than the older the Cosmopolitan World.
 When they become older they will understand the book and I hope they will continue to be Smrikva Bowl Ambassadors.